Mystophicles/ECT4900/HW2/readme.md

 ### **Description**
-This is project was created as a part of the course "Introduction to AR/VR Application Development" course.
+This project was created as a part of the course "Introduction to AR/VR Application Development" course.
 The project demonstrates a simple usage of navigation meshes in A-Frame.
 It consists of the following:
 - index.html (main project file)
 - readme.md (markdown file)
 - navmesh.gltf (navigation mesh)